Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 </div>
 {:/}

-We no longer need to do any relinking post-build. juicysfplugin will be built with a binary-relative link to fluidsynth.
+We no longer need to relink juicysfplugin post-build; fluidsynth tells consumers to use a binary-relative link.

 ### More maintainable convention